 It sounds simple because it is.

-Now the small problem with this is that instant pots are not made with the intention of making great rice.
+Now the small problem with this is that instant pots are not made to make great rice.
 It is passable, you might be happy with the result, but I would still say that the better choice is the dedicated rice cooker.

 Rice cooked in the instant pot is not bad, and if you are making it once per month, it will be okay.

 If you plan to make rice in an instant pot, I would recommend you to make it the last part of your dish.
 As it will add extra time to your overall cooking, not to mention that you will have to prep the pot for it and clean it afterward.
 In my eyes, it is just not worth the hassle, and I would still use a rice cooker with a lot of options to cook the rice of choice to perfection.

 If you have no other means or are making rice once in a while, you can consider this option a nice benefit.

 You might have heard that instant pots can also make yogurt for you.
 Yep, this is true, and to be honest, it is a charming function to have in the repertoire.
 Especially if you have children or you want to be sure about what goes into your food.

 Now making the yogurt itself is quite simple.
 You will need milk, some plain yogurt with live cultures or live active cultures (this should be mentioned on the package), and of course, your instant pot.